enigma-io/boundless/UITypeaheadInput/README.md

 - __onComplete__ `Function`
   called when the user presses `Enter` with no autosuggest hint available, indicating that input is complete

-- __style__ `Object`
-  inline styles to be applied to the `.ui-typeahead-wrapper` node; see [React Inline Styles](https://facebook.github.io/react/tips/inline-styles.html) for reference

 - __type__ `String`
-  passed through to the main input node, `.ui-typeahead` -- may alternatively be set in `props.inputAttrs` if desired
+  passed through to the main input node, `.ui-typeahead` -- may alternatively be set in `props.inputProps` if desired